-Don’t let the size and appearance of Polk Audio Atrium 4 Outdoor Speakers (Pair, White) mislead you as the speakers are a solid choice for the outdoor.
+Don’t let the size and appearance of the Polk Audio Atrium 4 Outdoor Speakers mislead you as the speakers are a solid choice for the outdoor.

 The Atrium Series Speakers stand out with their performance and build.
 The anodized aluminum tweeter domes feature rubber surrounds, handling the elements pretty well.
 They’re very easy to mount and the tweeter phase cap provides frequency response from 12Khz to 20KHz.
-The broad coverage baffle design helps the speakers cover a big outdoor space, whereas the steeply-angled baffle improves critical mi and high frequency dispersion over a big area, with no loss of the detail.
+The broad coverage baffle design helps the speakers cover a big outdoor space, whereas the steeply-angled baffle improves critical mid and high-frequency dispersion over a big area, with no loss of the detail.

 The design is smart and the Speed-Lock mounting system ensures easy and safe one-handed mounting even in challenging areas.
 They come with aluminum grilles and bracket, stainless steel and brass hardware, which never ruts.
 The 5-way binding posts are gold-plated, providing secure and reliable hookups.

 The speakers come with a mineral-filled polypropylene cabinet design which has a durability feel to it.